xzy-xyz/xzy-xyz.github.io/_additional_pages/Aboutme.md

 <center style="font-size:14px;color:#C0C0C0;text-decoration:underline">My self-indentified portrait</center>

 My personal resume for career is [here](/aboume/CV.pdf)  and my gitHub is [here](https://github.com/EinHungerkuenstler).
 Alternatively, you are welcome to connect with me on [Linkedln](https://www.linkedin.com/in/hongyuwang123456/).

+To reach me, you can send an e-mail to <annabellee123456@outlook.com>.

+For academic matters, I can be reached at <hongyu.wang22@imperial.ac.uk>.

 ## Academic Interests